Accounts Receivable on Business Valuation

 • Enhanced customer relationships through timely communication regarding payments.

-Example of a good Accounts Receivable process
+Example of a good Accounts Receivable Process

 A good accounts receivable process includes: